Nothing-But-Nice/Documents/DKP-System.md

 Special bonuses of up to x10 BRV may be given for first kills. x15 BRV will be given for expansion final boss clears or special bosses and encounters.

 ## EXPANSION (OR MONTHLY) DKP CAP
-DKP will be reduced to the current expansion cap at the end of the expansion.
+DKP will be reduced to the current expansion cap at the end of the month & expansion.
 DKP granted via special bonuses on Discord (not in-raid bonuses) will be retained above the cap.
 For example: a DKP incentivized item such as (Aid Grimel) Signet of Might or Signet of the Arcane in Planes of Power.
 These bonuses will be posted in Discord when applicable.

 ## Second Main / PALT Policy
 At this time there is no intention to have any kind of Second Main or PALT policy.
 We intend on growing to around 60+ mains in an effort to alleviate the need to box heavily on raids.
 As we move forward, this will be evaluated based upon guild health and performance.